 The site was developed and hosted by LiteSpeed Web Server and even has a certificate that was issued by “Sectigo RSA Domain Validation Secure Server CA”.

 This shows both the lengths attackers will go to in order to trick users into parting with credentials and how easy it is for attackers to do so.

 This type of attack is frightening.
 It shows that no source can be trusted, even a domain such as salesforce.com which is well known and considered “safe”.
 We recommend the following initial steps:

 - Always check the authenticity of the sender by checking if the display name and the email address match

 - Question the need for submitting your credit card details – in this case, if the user didn’t create any shipping order, there is no reason for such a request

 - Avoid whitelisting the IP addresses of mass email sending services within your organization

 Finally, consider a solution for your company that does all of these things for you.
 Today, attacks have become so sophisticated that they are impossible to spot with the naked eye – and without deep technical knowledge.
-Perception Point’s advanced email security service will ensure that these types of emails never reach your users, keeping them and your organization safe.
+Perception Point’s advanced email security service, with advanced phishing protection, will ensure that these types of emails never reach your users, keeping them and your organization safe.
 Read more about advanced email security detection technologies to help secure your business.